-Figure 4: An Example.
+Figure 4: An example.

 One can also view the signal choice as a (possibly stochastic) recommendation from the mediator; this would be particularly convenient if one could identify the signal realization space with the action space.
 The receiver observes the choices of both the experiment (by the sender) and the signal (by the mediator).
 This view would be akin to the literature on information design, and thus the sender would be designing an experiment subject to an obedience requirement.
-This however, is somewhat different from our setting.

-For now i focus on the case of a single mediator, as it's the simplest, builds intuition and corresponds most closely with the motivating example.
+For now I focus on the case of a single mediator, as it's the simplest, builds intuition and corresponds most closely with the motivating example.